 Eventually, after multiple unsuccessful attempts at unsubscribing and only receiving MORE unwanted email, a fraction of the targets finally Googled the physical address (Silicon Valley 177 Park Avenue Suite 100 San Jose 95113) at the bottom of the email and came upon SEMbyotic as a top search result.
 (We’re an SEO agency after all.)
 They then submitted a complaint via the web contact form, or contacted us via the email address or phone number listed on our website.

 Keep in mind that only a small fraction of the people receiving these spam emails are actually conducting an online search for the address at the bottom of the emails and subsequently complaining to us.
-We suspect we have only been dealing with the tip of a very large spammy iceberg and still, we are receiving multiple complaints per day, everyday, even on weekends and this has been going on since June 2018.
+We suspect we have only been dealing with the tip of a very large spammy iceberg and still, we are receiving multiple complaints per day, every day, even on weekends and this has been going on since June 2018.

 All told, we have reported the spam campaign to six entities so far.

-Given the fact that phishing, intrusive malware, and denial-of-services attacks are very real security threats, we felt we needed to alert any and all entities we could – government or otherwise – who might be able to shut the spammers down.
+Given the fact that phishing, intrusive malware, and denial-of-service attacks are very real security threats, we felt we needed to alert any and all entities we could – government or otherwise – who might be able to shut the spammers down.
 Here’s who we have reported to:

 The Federal Trade Commission (FTC)